 - 2.1 The Council currently uses one fund manager, Scottish Widows Investment Partnership Limited.
-The fund is estimated to have an average of £24m in 2012/13.
-This money is placed with the fund manager to invest on our behalf, to use their knowledge and experience with a balance of monies that is, under normal circumstances, not required for day to day cash flow purposes.
-Deposits and withdrawals may be made, as set out in the next paragraph. - 2.2 During the first part of 2011/12 the Council continued to use two external fund managers to manage monies on our behalf.
-These were Aviva Fund Management and Scottish Widows Investment Partnership Limited.
-However, due to the performance of Aviva falling below expectation over a period of time with regard to their agreed performance targets, their Investment Management Agreement was terminated in July 2011.
-Aviva returned the funds as the investments matured to prevent loss of funds by
+The fund is estimated to have an average of £25m in 2013/14.
+This money is placed with the fund manager to invest on our behalf, to use their knowledge and experience with a balance of monies that is, under normal circumstances, not required for day to day cash flow purposes. - 2.2 Further withdrawals may be made during 2013/14 so that a proportion of the council's debt can be repaid or the monies invested as part of the inhouse managed funds.
+Conversely, monies may be placed with the existing and/or a new fund manager during 2013/14 to take full advantage of the knowledge and experience of fund managers in making investment decisions.
+As to whether monies are deposited or withdrawn, the reason and timing of the decision will have regard to the council's cash flow, relevant interest rates and advice from our treasury management advisers.

-- early redemption, with the last of the fund being due to be repaid in November 2011. - 2.3 Further withdrawals may be made during 2012/13 so that a proportion of the council's debt can be repaid or the monies invested as part of the inhouse managed funds.
-Conversely, monies may be placed with a new fund manager during 2012/13 to take full advantage of the knowledge and experience of fund managers in making investment decisions.
-As to whether monies are deposited or withdrawn, the reason and timing of the decision will have regard to the council's cash flow, relevant interest rates and advice from our treasury management advisers. - 2.4 It is anticipated that a new fund manager may be appointed during 2012/13.
+2.3 A new fund manager may be appointed during 2013/14.
 Any further appointments will need to be approved by Cabinet.